Lightindahouse/Poppad/JOURNAL.md

 Finihed designing the pcb, revising all my steps and doing some touches.

 OKayyy so after running design rules checker, found 7 errors lets fix

+fixed all errors.
+PCB done.

+Nowww time for the case.